ArjunSeeramsetty/Chat-with-DB-Deployment/Implementations.md

         self.business_rules = self._initialize_business_rules()

     def _determine_query_type(self, query_lower: str) -> QueryType:
-        """Determine the type of query"""
+        """Determine the type of query with enhanced context awareness"""
         # Check for time-series queries first
         if any(keyword in query_lower for keyword in ["trend", "over time", "by month", "by year"]): return QueryType.TIME_SERIES